Amorphizm/terminal-farkle/README.md

 A terminal version of the dice game farkle built with ruby 2.5 -
 **Running the code** -
-- within the code's directory, execute the command ruby program.rb
+- To start the game run the command ruby program.rb in the cloned directory.
+To add a bot just add the text ".bot" to the end of the player name.
-- when adding players, put .bot on the end of the player name to create a bot

 **Scoring** -
 - 5 = 50pts